HelpBot Assistant

 Multiple file upload

-The selected files are organized in a list for every file selection until you clear it by clicking clear button that is shown in footer.
-You can add the multiple attributes to original input element of file by enabling the multiple file selection.
-The following example explains about multiple file upload settings.
+The selected files are displayed in a list and persist until you clear them by clicking the clear button in the footer.
+The multiple attribute is added to the input element to enable multiple file selection.
+The following example demonstrates multiple file upload configuration.

 import { Component } from '@angular/core';